r-lib/fastmap/README.md

 m$reset()
 ```

 By default, `get()` returns `NULL` for keys that aren't present.
-You can instead specify a sentinel value to return for missing keys, either when the fastmap is created, or when \code{get()} is called.
-For example, you can return a \code{key_missing()} object to represent missing values:
+You can instead specify a sentinel value to return for missing keys, either when the fastmap is created, or when `get()` is called.
+For example, you can return a `key_missing()` object to represent missing values:

 ```R
 # Specify missing value when get() is called